Skip to content

 Authorization

-You must first request an authorization token from https://cloud.imagizer.com/tokensopen in new window.
-Using the Authorization header append the token to each API request.
+Get an authorization token from cloud.imagizer.com/tokens and include it in the Authorization header with each API request.

 Authorization: Bearer {auth_token}